TACC/demonspawn/readme.md

 * `label:abcd` put a label in front of the regression line.
 This can be a literal string, or a macro.
 If multiple `label` options are given, they are all used, in the sequence specified, separated by a space character.

 If you want to run a regression on already generated output, run the configuration again, but with the `--regression` flag.

+You can compare the regressions of two runs by using the `-c old_output_dir` option.
+This will compare the files in the `regression` subdirectory.

 ## Limitations